 I have six kids and although I nursed all of them a little, I had tremendous trouble doing so.
 Only one of my children was breastfed exclusively and for a significant (to me) period of time (seven months).

 Generally speaking, I don’t care what people do because I don’t think the method of feeding is terribly important and I don’t think the difference is generally so significant that it’s worth the guilt trip.
 Some breastfeeding advocates, however, are so adamant about their position, they are harmful to mothers.

-As a three-time breastfeeding failure with my third baby starving, I called La Leche Leaugue.
+As a two-time breastfeeding failure with my third baby starving, I called La Leche Leaugue.
 I got a scolding.
-They told me (on the phone) that I was doing it wrong.
-They told me the baby was latching incorrectly and I was causing the problem.
-They told me if I had correct technique, it wouldn’t be painful and the baby wouldn’t have problems.
-I told them I was sure that wasn’t the case because I’d watched so many videos and seen so many picture and watched for all the problem signs.
+They told me (on the phone) that I was (obviously) doing it wrong.
+They told me the baby was (obviously) latching incorrectly and I was (obviously) causing the problem.
+They told me if I had correct technique, obviously, it wouldn’t be painful and the baby wouldn’t have problems.
+I told them I was sure that wasn’t the case because I’d watched so many videos and seen so many pictures and watched for all the problem signs.
 I’d had the nurses in the hospital make sure it was right.
 But they were sure I was just an idiot who could only be helped by an in-home visit from an “expert.”